ashvardanian/SimSIMD/include/numkong/mesh/README.md

 (2) streaming SVE with `svld3` — hardware stride-3 deinterleaving processes 16 points per iteration vs NEON's 4, but `SMSTART`/`SMSTOP` mode transitions cost ~100 cycles and the 3×3 SVD step cannot use streaming mode at all;
 (3) SME for SVD — the 3×3 matrix cannot fill even one 16×16 tile.
 Performance estimates from the design document: NEON baseline ~2.25N cycles for N points; streaming SVE ~1.2N cycles but with ~100-cycle mode transition overhead — for typical protein alignment workloads (N = 100–500 atoms), the overhead dominates.
-SVE mesh kernels (`sve.h`, `svehalf.h`, 112 lines total) were removed in the same commit — variable vector length added complexity without clear benefit over fixed-width NEON for the 3D point cloud problem.
+Experimental SVE mesh kernels (`sve.h`, `svehalf.h`, 112 lines total) were removed in the same commit — variable vector length added complexity without clear benefit over fixed-width NEON for the 3D point cloud problem.

 ## Performance